mongodb/docs/source/applications/aggregation.rst

 Invocation
 ~~~~~~~~~~

-Invoke an :term:`aggregation` operation with the :dbcommand:`aggregate`
+Invoke an :term:`aggregation` operation with the :mjs:func:`aggregate`
-and :dbcommand:`pipeline`. :dbcommand:`aggregate` specifies the name of
+wrapper in the :program:`mongo` shell for the :dbcommand:`aggregate`
+:term:`database command`.
+Always call :mjs:func:`aggregate` on a
+collection object, which will determine the documents that contribute
-the collection to use at the head of the :term:`pipeline`.
-The
+to the beginning of the aggregation :term:`pipleine`.
+The arguments to
-:dbcommand:`pipeline` command specifies an array of :ref:`pipeline
+the :mjs:func:`aggregate` function specify a sequence :ref:`pipeline
 operators <aggregation-pipeline-operator-reference>`, where each
 :ref:`pipeline operator <aggregation-pipeline-operator-reference>` may
 have a number of operands.

-Because the :term:`aggregation framework` is accessible by way of the
-:term:`database commands <database command>` the interface is the same
-across all drivers/interfaces.
-Create a database object that resembles
-the following example and submit that object as a command to the
-database.

 First, consider a :term:`collection` of documents named "``article``"
 using the following schema or and format: